Connect Google Analytics to Snowflake in 2 Steps

 For users who seek a more in-depth understanding of their web traffic, moving data from Google Analytics to their Snowflake data warehouse becomes an important feat.

 However, sifting through this can be an arduous and time-intensive process, a process that a tool like Hevo can streamline immensely, with no effort needed from the user’s end.
-Furthermore, Hevo is compatible with a 100+ data sources, including 40+ Free Sources like Google Analytics allowing the user to interface with databases, cloud storage solutions, and more.
+Furthermore, Hevo is compatible with 150+ data sources, including 60+ Free Sources like Google Analytics, allowing users to interface with databases, cloud storage solutions, and more.

 Still not sure that Hevo is right for you?

-Sign Up to try our risk-free, expense-free 14-day trial, and experience for yourself the ease and efficiency provided by the Hevo Data Integration Platform.
-You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.
+Try our risk-free, expense-free 14-day trial and experience for yourself the ease and efficiency provided by the Hevo Data Integration Platform.
+You can also look at the unbeatable pricing, which will help you choose the right plan for your business needs.

 Nathaniel is a freelance writer having a passion towards writing about the data industry who loves creating informative content on data analytics, machine learning, AI, big data, and business intelligence topics.